Physic1990/Spotify-and-YouTube-Analysis-using-Machine-Learning-Algorithms/README.md

 In this project, I implemented various Machine Learning Algorithms to analysis the data that I got from https://www.kaggle.com/datasets/salvatorerastelli/spotify-and-youtube.

+**Initial Proposal:**
+The selected dataset contains information about songs from various artists worldwide, focusing on their presence on Spotify and YouTube.
+Each song's data includes Spotify-specific statistics like the number of streams and YouTube-specific data such as the number of views for the official music video.
+The dataset comprises 26 variables for each song, offering detailed insights into the music and its online presence.
+These variables include the song's name, artist, URL on Spotify, album, album type, and various audio features like danceability, energy, key, loudness, liveness, valence, tempo, duration, etc.
+Additionally, the dataset provides information about the song's performance on YouTube, such as its title, channel, views, likes, comments, description, licensing status, and whether the video is the official one.
+I want to work on a project that will help people find music they love.
+I'm using a big dataset from Spotify and YouTube to make personalized song recommendations based on what people have listened to before.
+But I'm also looking at how popular songs change over time.
+Do certain songs become more popular during different seasons or times of the year?
+I'm going to use numbers and patterns to try to predict what songs might become popular in the future.
+So, I'm not just making playlists; I'm also figuring out how music changes over time.

 Algorithms include:
 1. **Linear Regression:**
    - *Purpose:* Predicts a continuous outcome variable based on one or more predictor variables.